JanneMattila/azure-policy-evaluator/README.md

 You edit the file and voila, you see the results immediately in your console.

+What if we would have example test cases for you to use?
+You're developing NSG rules, then here are _set of test cases_ to ease your development.

 ## Experiment

 The idea is to create a tool that can evaluate Azure Policy definitions